amahpour/atmega328p-arduino-pi-uart-quickstart/README.md

 * **GND ↔ GND**
 * **3.3 V** logic only (power the ATmega at 3.3 V to avoid level shifting)

+> GPIO0/1 are the HAT ID EEPROM lines; avoid `uart2` if you rely on HAT auto-detect.

 ---

 ## Quick start (burn, build, upload)